kaiyanl/web-programming/Assignment4/README.txt

 scp command: https://www.garron.me/en/articles/scp.html
-Copy a folder and all its contents to a remote server: scp -r /path/to/source-folder user@server:/path/to/destination-folder/
+Copy a folder and all its contents to a remote server: scp -r /path/to/source-folder user@server:/path/to/destination-folder/ Copy one single local file to a remote destination: scp /path/to/source-file user@host:/path/to/destination-folder/

 Unix:
 If the subdirectory mydir exists in your current directory and it is not empty, you can delete it by entering at the Unix prompt: